aunz/fcc-pinterest/time.md

 20180824  4
 UI for home, pins, resolver
 20180825  1
-read about css mansory
+read about css masonry
 20180826  0.5
-reading on mansory
+reading on masonry
 20180827  0.5
 reading
+20180828  3
+Masory component for Home